 - 1. Report to the main office immediately to sign-in. - 2.
-Serve after school detention after 6 tardies, if unexcused. - 3.
-Serve ISS after 12 tardies, if unexcused.
+Students will need to serve 1 day of ISS after 12 tardies, if unexcused.

 NOTE: When a student is late to school they are actually missing a scheduled class.
-Chronic tardies to school may result in affecting eligibility of attending/participating in school and extra-curricular activities.
+Chronic tardiness to school may result in affecting eligibility of attending/participating in school and extracurricular activities.